pen

 It’s time to be a star in our fully produced play with The Actors’ Workshop Summer Theater Camp!
 In this 3 – week program, students will learn all about the theater, form amazing new friendships and make memories to last a lifetime.
 This year’s production is Peter Pan and the Secret of Neverland!
 In this exciting, new twist on the original story, Wendy goes off on her own to explore the magical island of Neverland.
 Danger is everywhere and, no sooner does she set out on her way, than she finds herself trapped by the horrible Agatha Crumb!
 But when Peter Pan does not come rushing to the rescue, Wendy Darling must fend for herself.
 It’s an all-new, breath-taking adventure on Neverland filled with new villains, new creatures, and new friends.
 Will Agatha Crumb destroy the island?
 Will Wendy Darling save the day?
 And will anyone discover the secret of Neverland?
 Find out in this exciting comedy-adventure that’s a thrill for cast and audience alike!

-Better yet, on the last two days of the class, students will perform the play in front of family and friends on the Fallon Middle School stage.
-Better rsvp for your tickets now!
+Better yet, on the last two days of the class, students will perform the play in front of family and friends at Fallon Middle School.
+Better rsvp for your tickets now

 Artist Workshop!
 (10 days)